jpukg/Jpa-Hibernate/readme.md

 	| Collection Form        | Description
 	| ------------- |:-------------:
-	| indexed     | List and Map are index based collection, so an extra column will be created in the table for indexing.
+	| indexed     | List and Map are index based collection, so an extra column will be created in the table for store index / key.
 	| 	non-indexed     | Set is non-indexed.

 	@ElementCollection annotation is used to collection mapping